Arashi Beach

 Arashi Beach (also spelled Arasji) is a white-sand beach on the northwestern tip of Aruba, in the Noord region.
 It is located near the settlement of Malmok and the California Lighthouse.
 The beach's calm waters are popular among sightseers, swimmers, and snorkelers.

 Etymology

 Arashi is a toponym of indigenous origin.
-One possible etymology is that Arashi is the singular form warashi, meaning "bonefish" in Papiamento.
+One possible etymology is that Arashi is derived from the singular form warashi, meaning "bonefish" in Papiamento.
 Arashi is one of the best locations in Aruba to catch bonefish, which was an important part of the indigenous Caquetio diet.

 Another possibility is that Arashi is a bastardized form of arasi or araci, in which case the components ara and ci would mean "people" and "head", respectively.
 In this case, the name Arashi would then have the meaning of "head of the people" or "people's head".

 Location

 Arashi Beach is located on the northwestern tip of Aruba.
 Administratively, it is part of the Noord region.
 The settlement of Malmok and the historic California Lighthouse are within walking distance of the beach.